 This is a common question in the UK and the answer is yes, the water can be heated to 27 degrees C or in some special cases higher than that.
 (For example we built a pool and heating system enabling the swimming water to be at 30 degrees C all year round, but this required a very specific design.)

-People very often ask about heating when we first talk to them, but we almost always find that once they are swimming in the pond temperature is not the issue they thought it was beforehand.
-Particularly for natural designs, water in the shallow areas heats up quickly in the sun and can raise the natural temperature of the whole pond to 24 or 25 degrees C in summer periods.
+People very often ask about heating when we first talk to them, but we almost always find that once they are swimming in the pond, temperature is not the issue they thought it was beforehand.
+Particularly for natural designs, water in the shallow areas heats up quickly in the sun and can raise the natural temperature of the whole pond to 24-26 degrees C in summer periods.
+(Our record for an unheated naturally designed swimming pond is 28C, or 82F.)

 But the bottom line is yes - we can heat your swimming water, basically to whatever temperature you like.